14 Ways To use Variety In Your Classroom

 When you add a social element to your lessons by allowing them to discuss and work in groups, you are teaching students how to get along with each other, how to take turns in a conversation and how to listen respectfully to someone else’s opinion.

 Making the learning more interesting for the students will also increase your enjoyment so why not give it a go?

-Here are 14 ways to use variety in your classroom to change it up:
+Here are 14 ways to use variety in your classroom:

 1. CREATE A BALANCE.
 Structure your lessons with a balance of listening and activity.
 Young people can listen effectively for about half their age in minutes e.g. if they are 12 they can listen for 6 minutes at one time.

 2. USE A SCHEDULE.
 Make the structure obvious to the students by having a schedule on the board which could look like this: 10 mins teacher talk, 10 minutes paired work, 10 minutes sharing with whole class, 10 minutes recording in work books, 5 minute review and game.